 This block is used to execute commands and is only present in the creative mode unless cheats are used.
-Just like any other block in this list, the Command block cannot be destroyed by the Wither.
+Like any other block in this list, the Wither cannot destroy the Command block.

 Used to generate manual structures, these blocks are primarily used to save and load certain structures.
 It can be placed to open a GUI as long as the player has proper permissions in Creative Mode.

-Similar to Structure Blocks, the Jigsaw blocks can be used in the generation of certain structures.
+Similar to Structure Blocks, Jigsaw blocks can generate certain structures.
 They help the game spawn structures using Jigsaw blocks for a generation.

 This is an unobtainable block that contains part of a piston head.
-The block is indestructible and can only be removed with the aid of commands and TNT.
+The block is indestructible and can only be removed with commands and TNT.

-It is the strongest minable block and is found near the Lava beds below sea level.
+It is the strongest minable block near the Lava beds below sea level.
 It can also be artificially created when water touches lava.

 The Crying Obsidian is a luminous variant of the regular Obsidian and possesses similar use cases.
 You can also choose to craft a respawn anchor with it.

 This block projects an upward sky beam that provident status effects in a set radius.
 They also function as light sources and can melt snow and ice.
-A beacon can be destroyed by any kind of explosion.
+Any explosion can destroy a beacon.
 Therefore, the Wither explosion is overkill.

 It is a common stone that can be obtained from mining.
 Every tool and explosion can destroy this block.
 Therefore, it is not a suitable material to suffocate the Wither.
 Its blast resistance is fairly decent but not great.

-All in all, most of the mentioned indestructible blocks are not suitable for stopping the Wither due to their limitations.
-Therefore, it is better to focus on hindering the Wither as much as possible instead of completely stopping it.
+Due to their limitations, most of the mentioned indestructible blocks are unsuitable for stopping the Wither.
+Therefore, focusing on hindering the Wither as much as possible is better than completely stopping it.